 Tip 3 – Comparison shop with Exact Match Phrase.
 When you find a fabric you like, use the descriptor and search for just that in google.
 For example, “large blue buffalo check fabric”.
 You can see everyone that carries it with the price per yard.

 I hope this gives you a few new ideas about where you can go to find fabric in 2021.
 It’s a new world, where fabrics from EVERYWHERE are available with just the click of a button.
+Oh and don’t forget to get a spool of thread to complement the fabric you choose!
 What are your favorite places to buy fabric online?
 Share in the comments.